HpWang-whu/YOHO/README.md

 ## Demo

-With the pretrained models, you can try the YOMO by:
+With the pretrained models, you can try the YOHO by:

 ```
-python YOMO_testset.py --dataset demo
+python YOHO_testset.py --dataset demo
 python Demo.py
 ```